Axway/mft-convert/content/en/docs/TransferCFT/admin_intro/admin_commands_intro/Querying_a_component_.md

 ---

-    title: Query internal Transfer CFT components
+    title: "Query internal Transfer CFT components"
-    linkTitle: MQUERY - Querying a component
+    linkTitle: "MQUERY - Querying a component "
-    weight: 300
+    weight: 290

----
-This page describes how to use the <span id="MQUERY_command"></span>MQUERY command to query the various {{< TransferCFT/axwayvariablesComponentShortName  >}} components.
+---This page describes how to use the <span id="MQUERY_command"></span>MQUERY command to query the various {{< TransferCFT/axwayvariablesComponentShortName  >}} components.

 You can use this command to check transfers that should have started but are blocked, check a scheduled job that has not started, or to provide information when troubleshooting performance issues as shown in the examples below.